Human Ethics

 Meeting date Submission deadline

-• The HREC reviews new applications for projects with a risk rating of Moderate or High (greater than Low risk as per the definition in the National Statement and the decision of the WSU HREC).
+• The HREC reviews new applications for projects with a risk rating of greater than Low or High.
+Please refer to the National Statement (opens in a new window) for information about risk assessments.

 LNR Committee Meeting Dates and Submission Deadlines